 Introduction

-As we all know, single-link Hierarchical clustering starts with treating each observation as an individual cluster, and then iteratively merges clusters until all the data points are merged into a single cluster.
-Dendrograms are used to represent hierarchical clustering results.
+As we all know, single-link Hierarchical clustering begins by treating each observation as an individual cluster and then iteratively merges clusters until all the data points form a single cluster.
+Transitioning to the use of dendrograms to represent hierarchical clustering results, clusters merge based on the distance between them.

 agglomerative clustering